Using Local Terminals in Prompt 3 for macOS

 Download the latest version of the local terminal component.

-To uninstall Prompt’s local terminal support:
+To uninstall Prompt’s local terminal component:

-1. Quit Prompt
+1. Quit Prompt.

-2. Download the “Uninstall Prompt Local Terminal” script
+2. Download the “Uninstall Prompt Local Terminal” script.

-3. Unzip the file by double clicking it in Finder
+3. Unzip the file by double clicking it in Finder.

-4. Right click the script, choose “Open” from the contextual menu that is displayed
+4. Right click the script, choose “Open” from the contextual menu that is displayed.

-6. Follow the instructions shown in your terminal
+6. Follow the instructions shown in your terminal.

 Verification alert shown when opening uninstaller script.